 Yet, we realize many people cannot visit our physical home to see these exhibits in person.
-For this reason we host online versions of our exhibits:
+For this reason we host these online versions of selected exhibits:

 Tell Me the Easter Story: An exhibit from the Max Lucado Papers on display February 2020-present.